leightonwilliams46-prog/predictive-analytics-qa-medical-devices/README.md

 # Predictive Analytics for Quality Assurance in Medical Devices

 ## 📌 Executive Summary
 This project presents a literature‑based evaluation of how predictive analytics, machine‑learning techniques, and data‑quality frameworks can strengthen Quality Assurance (QA) practices within the medical device sector.
-It forms part of my postgraduate study and focuses on the opportunities, limitations and regulatory considerations involved in bringing advanced analytical methods into a highly regulated environment where patient safety and data integrity are essential.[1]
+It forms part of my postgraduate study and focuses on the opportunities, limitations and regulatory considerations involved in bringing advanced analytical methods into a highly regulated environment where patient safety and data integrity are essential.

 ---